Steps for Conducting an Effective Interview

 - Inform applicant of the next steps of the search process (reference checks, decision timeline, how candidate will notified regarding the status of the position)

-- Prior to offer, the selected applicant's signed Criminal Records Disclosure form needs to be submitted to HR.
+- Prior to offer, the selected applicant's signed Criminal Records Disclosure form needs to be submitted to Human Resources.
 To avoid delay during offering process, you may wish to have interviewed applicants sign the form at this time.
 Does not pertain to internal applicants.

 Evaluate the Applicant